 James Eccles, from Wessex Water, commented “Apart from looking great, the main reason for using these devices was to reduce travel.
 Rather than everyone having to drive to our operations centre north of Bath for meetings, we’ve rolled out Surface Hubs into about ten regional meeting rooms.
 This means staff can go to their nearest regional office for most meetings and it’s reduced travel significantly.”

-Key to orchestrating ‘minimal travel’ meetings was that organisers should be able to easily locate and book multiple regional meeting rooms, at the same time as scheduling a Skype for Business video conference.
+Key to orchestrating ‘minimal travel’ meetings was that organisers should be able to easily locate and book multiple regional meeting rooms, at the same time as scheduling a Teams video conference.

 Using a solution from Microsoft Partner Essential Computing, Wessex Water has been able to build advanced room and resource scheduling capability into its Office 365 calendaring system.